 However, under People v.
 Hoeninghaus (2004) 120 Cal.App.4th 1180, 1194-1195, police must be aware of the search condition to know that a probationer has given advance consent to the search so that the police can conduct the search.
 The reasonableness of the search is determined by what police know at the time of the search.

 The totality of the circumstances are what must be evaluated, said the appellate court.
 In most all cases involving brandishing a weapon, if someone is placed on probation it will only be subject to consent to conduct a search.
 Yamaguchi knew this.
 The police dispatcher, however, gave him erroneous information.
 The officer, however, proceeded in good faith.

-Here, the appellate court commented that applying the exclusionary rule to the rifle would not serve a deterrent purpose, not would upholding the search undermine judicial integrity.
-Moreover, the court said, it could not “turn a blind eye to the fact that Wolfgang actually was on probation with a search condition.
+Here, the appellate court commented that applying the exclusionary rule to the rifle would not serve a deterrent purpose, nor would upholding the search undermine judicial integrity.
+Moreover, the court said, it could not “turn a blind eye to the fact that Wolfgang actually was on probation with a search condition."

 For more information about the issues in this case, click on the following articles:

 - Be Careful Who Your Friends are – You Can be Arrested on a Warrantless Search

 - Standard Probation Conditions Authorizing Police to Conduct Warrantless Searches, With or Without Probable Cause, Upheld on Appeal When Police Find Felon on Probation with Shotgun